 The Canadian province of Ontario is loaded with hidden gems.
 While many prefer to talk about the hulking metropolis of Toronto or Canada’s capital of Ottawa, the rural areas of Ontario are rich in unique things to see and do.
 One place where Ontario gets it right is its festivals.
 Ranging from agricultural affairs to massive festivals celebrating music, Ontario’s festival scene has something for everyone.
-In order to track down Ontario’s best festivals, I spoke with the online travel agency JustFly.
-They gave me their top three festivals in the province Ontario.
-To make things interesting, they did not consider any festivals based in Toronto or Ottawa.
+To follow are my top three festivals in the province of Ontario (to make things interesting, I did not consider any festivals based in Toronto or Ottawa).

 Collingwood Elvis Festival

 Now to something that’s somehow both more and less dramatic, The Collingwood Elvis Festival is a five-day festival dedicated to The King, Elvis Presley.
 Taking place at multiple venues around this tranquil Georgian Bay town, the event features countless performances from some of the world’s biggest Elvis tribute acts in addition to markets, food, and other activities.
 Taking place at the end of July, it’s also a great time to hit nearby Wasaga Beach, one of the most exciting beaches in Ontario.
 Collingwood is roughly an hour and a half North of Kitchener.

 A unique Summer music event, Hillside Festival is as much a quaint retreat as it is a rowdy musical event.
 Set in Guelph, Ontario on a lake within a conservation area.
 While the musical styles tend to wane from punk to alternative to folk, the experience of Hillside remains a steady calm as you camp out for a weekend on Guelph Lake.
 In addition to music, visitors are treated to various art shops and workshops, and local merchants.